TeonLucas/threshold-metrics/README.md

 The `METRIC_NAME` specifies which field contains the timeslice aggregate values.
 The `METRIC_WHERE` is applied as a NRQL WHERE clause to filter to specific entities and metrics.
 The `METRIC_FACET` specifies which fields to apply as attributes on the dimensional metrics generated.
+The `entity.guid` field is automatically included as an attribute.

 Then you can run as follows:
 ```